Myre History, Family Crest & Coats of Arms

-Another 37 words (3 lines of text) are included under the topic Early Myre Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Myre Notables in all our PDF Extended History products and printed products wherever possible.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Myre surname or a spelling variation of the name include :

 Myre Settlers in United States in the 18th Century

 - Loadwick Myre, aged 25, who arrived in Pennsylvania in 1738

 - Margrat Myre, aged 28, who landed in Pennsylvania in 1738